 So… Which is the best mixer for bread?

 Overall, each of the mixers handled the amount of dough fairly well.
 The Bosch was powerful and mixed the bread together quickly.
 The 6 qt KitchenAid held dough better than the 5 qt, but they both performed well.
 The Nutrimill held its own and could hold the quantity, but the motor wasn’t as strong compared to the Bosch.
 After we baked the loaves, we really couldn’t tell much of a difference between the four of them.
 The Bosch loaves had a slightly higher rise and open crumb, but we believe that had more to do with the rising time than it did the mixer.
-Because of the ease of mixing the dough and the slightly better rise, we thought the Bosch deserved the title of “best mixer for bread” for this test.
-With soft bread dough, all of the mixers performed well.
+Because of the ease of mixing the dough and the slightly better rise, we thought the Bosch deserved the title of “best mixer for sandwich bread” for this test.
+With this soft bread dough, all of the mixers performed well.